sameer-analytics/book-publication-data-analysis/README.md

 ## Folder Structure

 ### 1.book publication analysis  portfolio
 This folder contains curated content for showcasing the analysis of book publication data.
-It highlights key insights and visualizations derived from the dataset.
+It highlights key insights and visualizations derived from the json data API.

 - **Contents:**
   - **01_data:**